Tim Witherspoon vs. James Smith II: The fight

 Smith’s trainer, former multiple division champion Emile Griffith, told him as he got ready to begin the fight “let’s go home early,” imploring him to take the fight to Witherspoon.
 As the bell rang, Smith did exactly this and within the first minute of the fight, the champion was hurt.
 Witherspoon tried to clinch to stop the onslaught but a determined Smith was able to fight out of each attempt and backed Witherspoon against the ropes.
-A hard overhand right to the head dropped the champion to a knee, which forced him to take a standing eight count.
+A hard overhand right to the head dropped the champion to a knee, which forced him to take the mandatory eight count.
 Smith resumed his assault after Witherspoon got up, hitting him with enough force to knock one of Witherspoon’s teeth out before knocking him down again.

-As mentioned above, this fight was contested with a three knockdown rule in effect.
-This rule dictates that if a fighter falls to the canvas three times in any round, the fight is automatically stopped and he loses by technical knockout.
+Being the second knockdown of the WBA championship contest, Smith was one knockdown in the round from winning by automatic knockout.
 Witherspoon again rose to his feet and resumed fighting, needing to remain on his feet for the remainder of the round in order to continue.
-Smith resumed his assault, landing several heavy punches, and with forty-five seconds remaining in the round Witherspoon went down again.
-Roldan called a halt to the fight immediately after and Smith had pulled off a major upset.
+Smith resumed his assault, landing several heavy punches, and with forty-five seconds remaining in the round Witherspoon went down again, which constitutes an automatic knockout under WBA rules.
+Smith was winner by knockout and had pulled off a major upset.

 After the fight, the defeated former champion admitted that the pressure of the situations leading into it had gotten to him, saying that he was unable to get himself focused for the fight.